Tyagi-Gaurav/Movie/java_scratch/EffectiveJava.md

   * [I-28] Prefer list to arrays
     * Arrays are covariant which means that if Sub is a subtype of super, then Sub[] is a subtype of array type Super[]
     * Generics are invariant
-    * Arrays fail at runtime while generics fail at compiile time.
+    * Arrays fail at runtime while generics fail at compile time.
     * Arrays are reifed which means they enforce their element type at compile time.
     * It is illegal to create an array of a generic type, a parameterized type, or a type parameter.
-      * This is illegal because its not type safe.
+      * This is illegal because it's not type safe.
     * Types such as E, List<E>, and List<String> are technically known as non-reifiable types.
     * non-reifiable type is one whose runtime representation contains less information than its compile-time representation.
     * Because of erasure, the only parameterized types that are reifiable are unbounded wildcard types such as List<?> and Map<?,?>